bestbennybest123122213/benbestrepo/bull-bro-brain/MEMORY.md

 - Extended leave (months, maternity, "until late 2026"): treat as Wrong Person.
 Replace Lead with most relevant alternate contact
 - Spam/bot auto-replies (reference numbers, "respond in 24-48 hours"): don't reply.
 Monitor 48 hours.
 If human follows up, respond then
 - Auto-reply vs human reply: if borderline/unclear, treat as human and respond normally
+- Automatic forwarding replies ("I have moved to another company", "contact X instead"): these are AUTOMATED.
+Do NOT respond to the person who left.
+Instead, ESCALATE with the new contact info so Jan/Jaleel can Replace Lead and send fresh outreach.
+Bull Bro cannot replace leads himself.

 ### K. Special Scenarios
 - Lead replies in another language: reply in their language if possible.
 Common European languages are fine.
 For less common scripts, fallback to English: "would it be easier to continue in English?"
 If redirected to US/English team, switch to English